Pentagon unveils new cost-cutting initiatives for F-35 fighter jet

 | FARNBOROUGH, England

-The F-35 program is the Pentagon's costliest arms program.
+The F-35 programme is the Pentagon's costliest arms programme.
 The U.S. military plans to spend $379 billion to buy a total of 2,457 F-35 warplanes over the next decades.

 They are due to recoup their initial outlays from the government once the accrued savings are verified.
 Specific programs included boosting efficiency through improved tooling, automating production by introducing robotics, and even modifying assembly instructions.

 The project funded 193 separate initiatives, of which 75 were still in process.
 The investments are expected to save $1.15 million per aircraft in the ninth production lot, and $1.7 million in the 10th.
-Over the life of the program, the changes will save around $4 billion, according to the F-35 program.
+Over the life of the programme, the changes will save around $4 billion, according to the F-35 programme.

-Over the next two years, the companies have agreed to invest $24 million left over from the original program, and up to $170 million more on continued work to lower the cost of the jets, the program office said.
+Over the next two years, the companies have agreed to invest $24 million left over from the original programme, and up to $170 million more on continued work to lower the cost of the jets, the programme office said.

 Pentagon acquisition chief Frank Kendall said the extra investment by industry would help the military bridge to an F-35 block purchase planned in coming years for international customers that could cut the cost of building the jets by over $2 billion.